henriquedpl/project-euler/README.md

  runs `black` on modified files to linter them.

  ## Analyzing problem performance
  There's an option to run all problems at once and list the 10 slowest ones.
 It is `python run.py -t`.
-Don't know how useful this can be, but I use it a lot to make solutions faster and therefore saving time whenever unittest runs.
+Don't know if this can be useful to anyone at all, but I use it to track slow solutions to eventually make them faster, saving time whenever unittest runs.
 It will output something like this:
 ```
 Problem ID    Runtime (seconds)
 ------------  -------------------